-Google CEO Sundar Pichai launches YouTube Go for Nigeria
+Google launches YouTube Go for Nigeria

 "I am really excited we are committing to train 10 million people over the next five years in Africa," said Pichai.

-Another feature launched at the keynote talk was Lagos Street View.
+Another featured launched for Nigeria was the Lagos Street View.

 Imagery of 10,000 kilometers of Lagos roads, including Eko Bridge, Carter Bridge and the National Museum, are now available on Street View.